urgent-challenge/urgent2024/_pages/rules.md

 1. When generating the training and validation datasets, **only** the speech, nosie, and room impulse response (RIR) corpora listed in the [`Data`](/urgent2024/data) tab shall be used.
     * This is to ensure a fair comparison and proper understanding of various SE approaches.
-    * The first week of the challenge will be a grace period when participants can propose additional public datasets to be included in the list.
+    * The first month of the challenge will be a grace period when participants can propose additional public datasets to be included in the list.
 We (organizers) will reply to the requests and may update the list.
 Updates will be recorded in the [`Notices`](/urgent2024/notices) tab.
-    * Although the speech enhancement model should only be trained on the listed data, we allow the use of pre-trained foundation models such as [HuBERT](https://github.com/facebookresearch/fairseq/blob/main/examples/hubert/README.md), [WavLM](https://github.com/microsoft/unilm/blob/master/wavlm/README.md), [EnCodec](https://github.com/facebookresearch/encodec), [Llama](https://llama.meta.com/llama-downloads/), and so on as long as
+    * Although the speech enhancement model should only be trained on the listed data, we allow the use of pre-trained foundation models such as [HuBERT](https://github.com/facebookresearch/fairseq/blob/main/examples/hubert/README.md), [WavLM](https://github.com/microsoft/unilm/blob/master/wavlm/README.md), [EnCodec](https://github.com/facebookresearch/encodec), [Llama](https://llama.meta.com/llama-downloads/), and so on as long as:
         * they are publicly available before the challenge begins
         * and they are explicitly mentioned in the submitted system description.
         * Note:
             * Their parameters can be fine-tuned on the listed data.
-            * It is not allowed to fine-tune the pre-trained models on extra data other than the listed data.
+            * It is not allowed to fine-tune any model, be it pre-trained or not, on any extra data other than the listed data.<br/><br/>

 2. The test data should only be used for evaluation purposes.
 Techniques such as test-time adaptation, unsupervised domain adaptation, and self-training on the test data are not allowed for this challenge.

-3. No registration is needed for participating this challenge.
-However, the team information (including affiliation, team name, and team members) should be provided when submitting the results.
+3. Registration is required to submit results to the challenge (Check the [`Leaderboard`] tab for more information).
+Note that the team information (including affiliation, team name, and team members) should be provided when submitting the results.
 For detailed submission requirements, please check the [`Submission`](/urgent2024/submission) tab.
-    * Only the team name will be shown in the leaderboard, while the affiliation and team members will be kept confidential.
+    * Only the team name will be shown in the leaderboard, while the affiliation and team members will be kept confidential.<br/><br/>

 4. The following evaluation metrics will be calculated for evaluation.